By-Laws

 Section 1.
 Code of Conduct / Regulations.

 As a member of SGHA, it is your duty to remember that before, during, and after an official investigation, you are not only representing yourself, but your team and the entire organization as well.
-Failure in following the codes as set forth by the Directors will result in the termination of your membership.
-Also be aware that an official SGHA function cannot be performed without the expressed written/verbal consent of the State Coordinator or the President.
+Failure in following the codes as set forth by the President will result in the termination of your membership.
+Also be aware that an official SGHA function cannot be performed without the expressed written/verbal consent of a State Coordinator or the President.

 All investigators performing investigations must be dressed in appropriate attire for both the physical and social environment of the site.
 This means comfortable, but safe footwear, dark non reflective clothes and jewelry, and no loose objects such as wallet chains.
 Please refrain from revealing, torn or ragged attire as you represent not only yourself, but the entire group as well.
 We also ask that all long hair must be tied back or under a hat so as not to interfere with photographic data if you are taking pictures.
 Dress code for individual investigations is at the State Coordinator's discretion.
 Members must obtain at least one official SGHA shirt as is part of the standard uniform.